About Opus OP Arts and Education Projects

 Who We Serve:

-These programs serve the following constituencies primarily in Santa Fe and Northern New Mexico:
+These programs serve the following constituencies primarily in Santa Fe, Albuquerque, and Northern New Mexico:

 • listeners interested in deepening their appreciation and understanding of music and the arts;